Rihanna Met With The President Of France Today Because She's A Very Big Deal

 Advertisement

 The Clara Lionel Foundation (@ClaraLionelFdn) is a nonprofit founded by Rihanna in 2012.
-The organisation focuses on supporting and funding effective education, health, and emergency response programs worldwide.
-RiRi also became the global ambassador for the Global Partnership For Education in September of 2016.
+The organization focuses on supporting and funding effective education, health, and emergency response programs worldwide.
+Riri also became the global ambassador for the Global Partnership For Education in September of 2016.

 Considering Rihanna tweeted at several leaders, including Canada’s Prime Minister, Justin Trudeau and President Mauricio Macri of Argentina, can we expect to see a few more high-profile meetings on her agenda?